zhinst/zhinst-toolkit/examples/shfqa_multistate_discrimination.md

 # Clear the qudit settings on the device
 device.qachannels[CHANNEL_INDEX].readout.multistate.clear(1)

-# Make sure all qudits are disabled prior to configuring them
+# Make sure all qudits are disabled before configuring them.
 # Note: this is needed with LabOne 22.08 as the LabOne data server does not
-# get informed about the the disabling of the qudits by the clearing above.
+# get informed about the disabling of the qudits by the clearing above.
 # This firmware issue will get fixed in the next (patch) release.
 device.qachannels[CHANNEL_INDEX].readout.multistate.qudits["*"].enable(0)